Have questions? We're here.

 Machu Picchu Travel Guide

-From Aguas Calientes it's a short shuttle ride along the Urubamba River and then up the zig-zag switchbacks to your destination high on the mountain top: the legendary Ruins of Machu Picchu.
+• Shuttle Ride: From Aguas Calientes, a short shuttle ride along the picturesque Urubamba River and up zig-zag switchbacks leads to the legendary Ruins of Machu Picchu.
+The journey offers glimpses of the surrounding lush greenery, adding to the anticipation of the final destination.

 If you have time, it's highly recommended to spend a night in Aguas Calientes so that you can visit the ruins at Machu Picchu early in the morning before the crowds arrive on the mid-morning trains from Cusco.